We’ve all been there. That crushing feeling of rejection when you don’t get what you hoped for:

 You’re passionate and driven.
 You took the action, the career step, launched the business or side hustle, or asked the person on a date because you followed what you wanted.
 You had value to add or a difference to make.
 You were Confident and Brave.

 Don’t lose sight of this and don’t let someone else derail or delay your future actions simply because they didn’t see what you needed or wanted them to see right now.
 You are worthy of your dreams, goals and success, so dust yourself off and get back out there because you’re now one step closer to your goal.
+And each time you try again you’re building another important thing, resilience.

 Now I know some of you may be thinking “Well, it can be easier said than done Alison”, you’re right, because rejection is painful.
 Our brains feel that pain.